amcginlay/eks-demos/doc/08-deploy-to-k8s/README.md

 # Deploy From ECR To Kubernetes

+Kubernetes objects, such as deployments, require manifests in order to be created.

 Deploy the app to Kubernetes and scale to 3 pods.
 ```bash
 kubectl create deployment ${APP_NAME} --image ${APP_ECR_REPO}:${APP_VERSION}